bright/new-www/content/blog/the-clean-coder-seven-qualities-of-a-professional-programmer.md

 *Keep your eyes on the stars, and your feet on the ground.*

 Every professional programmer understands that they should always strive for a perfect code.
 They also know that such a code is simply unattainable because there is always a risk of errors regardless of the experience.
-Therefore, when they happen - they knows how to apologize for them and make an effort to make them less and less in the future. **Professional programmer will not point out the mistakes of others as they know they can make a mistake at any time.**
+Therefore, when they happen - they knows how to apologise for them and make an effort to make them less and less in the future. **Professional programmer will not point out the mistakes of others as they know they can make a mistake at any time.**

 When they needs help - they know how to humbly accept it and feels grateful for it regardless of whether it is offered by a junior or a senior.
 The professional knows the limits of his assets and creativity - he/she knows when it's time to take a break from mental work to have a positive effect on his future professional productivity.

 ## \#2 Empathy is the key